Online Casino Gambling

 Current status of the Bill on New Zealand Parliament’s website

 Up to 15 online casino gambling licenses will be available, each valid for a period of up to three years, with the possibility to renew for a further five years.
 Each licence will cover a single brand, and the various platforms players may use to interact with that brand.
-No one can hold more than three licenses at any one time.
+No one can be granted more than three licenses as part of this process.

 Licenses will be issued through a three-stage process:

-1. Expression of Interest (EOI): Potential operators will be invited to submit an Expression of Interest (EOI), which must include detailed information about the applicant and key officers including their compliance history.
-The purpose of this stage is to ensure that the potential operator has sufficient capital, has not been convicted of any crime involving dishonesty, and that accepting the expression of interest is unlikely to prejudice New Zealand’s international reputation.
+Potential operators will be invited to submit an Expression of Interest (EOI), which must include detailed information about the applicant and key officers including their compliance history.
+The purpose of this stage is to ensure that the provider has sufficient capital, has not been convicted of any crime involving dishonesty, and that accepting the expression of interest is unlikely to prejudice New Zealand’s international reputation.

-2. Auction: The right to apply for a licence will be awarded to up to 15 potential operators through a competitive process.
+The right to apply for a licence will be awarded to up to 15 providers through a competitive process.
 Cabinet decided that the first competitive process should be an auction.
-Only potential operators who have had their EOI accepted will be invited to participate in the auction.
+Only providers who have had their EOI accepted will be invited to participate in the auction.
 The Secretary will be responsible for setting the rules and managing the auction process.

-3. Licence application: Successful bidders may apply for a licence by paying the amount for a licence determined by the auction and completing a comprehensive application, including providing a business plan and detailed strategies relating to advertising and marketing, consumer protection, harm prevention and minimisation and compliance.
-The Secretary must not grant a licence unless the potential operator has demonstrated that they are suitable to hold a licence and willing and able to comply with all requirements.
+Successful bidders may apply for a licence by paying the amount for a licence determined by the auction and completing a comprehensive application, including providing a business plan and detailed strategies relating to advertising and marketing, consumer protection, harm prevention and minimisation and compliance.
+The Secretary must not grant a licence unless the provider has demonstrated that they are suitable to hold a licence and willing and able to comply with all requirements.

 Requirements for licensed operators